 Old books show us how the capacity to generate our own feelings has withered.
 Literature from before the age of mass entertainment was incredibly emotional.
 Jane Austen’s ladies and gentlemen feel more complex, nuanced, and powerful emotions upon merely entering the room with each other than can fit into a modern novel.
 It’s not that everybody overdid it all the time back then—what is different is that we longer feel either the volume or the nuances.
 It isn’t only in the arts.
 You can see in the faces of people who don’t yet live in the modern world or who have only recently come to it that they have far more vivid emotional lives than people of the modern urban world.

 This is why I went on and on about vice and addiction.
-The oldtimers would have said that all vice is solitary in nature even if it involves other people because the intimate process of embracing it occurs entirely inside us.
-But the oldtimers didn’t have computers.
-Today, we’re increasingly automating that process of embracing the stimulus.
-Networked artificial intelligence discovers what gives us a jolt more effectively than we can do it ourselves, and a dozen forms of media compete to deliver it.
-Mouse, keyboard, phone, and remote control complete the feedback loop, telling the brain in the sky just how effective each new offering has been.
+The old timers would have said that all vice is solitary in nature even if it involves other people because the intimate process of embracing it occurs entirely inside us.
+But the old timers didn’t have computers.
+Today, we’re increasingly automating the process of embracing the stimulus.
+The endless stream of data churned out by your TV receiver, phone, Web-browser, Amazon, and email all feeds into networked artificial intelligence that discovers what gives us a jolt more effectively than we can do it ourselves and tilts each person’s entire electronic world to make the path to where they are going ever down hill.